-Patient journal: The patient journal can be accessed by selecting a patient (in any screen) and clicking “F11", or by going to the Activities menu, and selecting “patient journal".
+You can access the patient journal by selecting a patient (in any screen) and clicking “F11", or by going to the Activities menu, and selecting “patient journal".
 This is a great “catch all" for any notes on a patient that you’d like to make and have quickly accessible.
 You can title your journal entries and filter them by user, date, or keyword.
-These entries can also be printed in case you need to include them for the doctor.
+You can print these in case you need to include them for the doctor.
 The kind of notes you may make here are financial agreements, discussion notes about treatment planning, complaints, call logs, to-do’s for that patient, and general “contact" notes.
 Any postcards, letters printed, or emails sent will also be auto logged into the patient journal.

 At the top of each day’s schedule, there is a space for notes.
 These notes are there for general reminders for that particular day, such as a special meeting coming up, clean out the fridge, a patient’s birthday that is scheduled for that day, etc. These do not print out anywhere and are just quick visual reminders.
 You can change the color, font and size.

 The task list is essentially your post it/to do list.
 You can access the task list by clicking F12 on your keyboard, or by going to the List menu->Task List Window.
 It will also pop up when you start your DentiMax system in the morning for you to review your tasks for the day.
 You can sort this list by priority, due date, user, completed, and more.

 The note tab in the chart is for non-clinical related items that you may have once wrote into the margin of the patient’s paper chart, such as, patient likes a neck pillow, mint toothpaste, or their daughter is graduating in the fall.
 These notes should be simple reminders for you that you can access in the chart for conversational talking

 The clinical note is a free form or templated note, sometimes referred to as SOAP notes, for a record of what the patient’s issue was that day, vitals if you’d like or a review of systems, what you completed for the patient, and any future treatment notes necessary.
 Some providers also note if they are referring the patient out of the office, or the

-Perio notes: There is a note space at the bottom of the perio exam for notes like generalized bleeding & inflammation present, or a note that you may want the dentist to see when reviewing the perio exam.
+There is a note space at the bottom of the perio exam for notes like generalized bleeding & inflammation present, or a note that you may want the dentist to see when reviewing the perio exam.
 These notes will print if you print a copy of the perio exam for referral or reference purposes.

-Lab order note: DentiMax allows you to create lab cases and generate lab order slips for case tracking if you’d like.
+DentiMax allows you to create lab cases and generate lab order slips for case tracking if you’d like.
 There is a note space on the lab order if you want to make notes about a crown for the lab technician; they will print onto the lab slip.

 As you can see, there is a place for practically any kind of note in DentiMax to keep you from killing trees with post-its.
 If you need more help on how to use these different note fields, feel free to reach out to us at [email protected] and we’ll be happy to assist!